dadastory/dify-plugin-lightrag/README.md

 1. **Context Output Mode**
    LightRAG returns results as **context**, which you can directly use as a replacement for Dify's knowledge base.
    This mode is suitable when you want LightRAG to provide background knowledge for downstream tasks.

 2. **Prompt Output Mode**
    LightRAG generates an automatic **system prompt** and outputs it.
    You can then connect this prompt to any other LLM node inside Dify for further processing.
    This mode is flexible if you want to customize how Dify chains handle LightRAG’s results.

 3. **LLM Parsing Output Mode**
    LightRAG leverages its **built-in LLM** to parse the results and directly provide **streaming output**.
    This mode is ideal when you prefer immediate results without additional LLM processing in Dify.

 ---

 ✨ With these three modes, you can choose the best way to integrate LightRAG into your Dify workflow depending on your use case.

 # 📝 Version History

-- **v0.0.6**
-    - Added **API key authentication** support.

 - **v0.0.5**
   - Updated to support the v1.4.9.4 version.

 - **v0.0.4**
   - Removed `print` config to avoid certain errors.

 - **v0.0.3**
   - Added request timeout config to prevent some errors.

 - **v0.0.2**
   - Fixed incorrect default parameters.

 - **v0.0.1**
   - Initial stable release with core features.